WallStFam/TribeX-Test-Suite/README.md

 ## Conclusion

-Based on our analysis and tests we couldn't find any vulnerabilities and commit that the contract is deemed safe for reopening the mint.
+Based on our analysis and tests we could not find any vulnerabilities and commit that the contract is deemed safe for reopening the mint.